-- Flying Tigers, a 1942 war film starring John Wayne.
+- Flying Tigers, a 1942 war film centering around the mercenary pilots, starring John Wayne.

-- Seven Man Army (八道樓子) is a 1976 Hong Kong film about the defense of the Great Wall in the early stages of the war.
+- Seven Man Army (八道樓子) is a 1976 Hong Kong Shaw Brothers martial arts film about the defense of the Great Wall in 1933.

 - Chen Kaige's own directorial debut, Yellow Earth, is set in a remote rural region in 1939.